Duke is a safe place to live, study and work. You're a valuable partner in helping keep the campus safe. Please consider these simple precautions.

 - Alert police to strangers or suspicious activity in your area.

-- Don’t leave valuables unattended.
+- Don’t leave valuables or electronics unattended.

 - When you park, do not leave personal property and valuables (laptops, backpacks, purses, GPS systems) in plain view.